bloomberg/container-timing/docs/container-definitions.md

 });
 ```

 This works fine with 1 container, but nesting becomes problematic again.
 If we have nested containers, how do we handle the different rules for each observer?
-Do they conflict? is there a single context for each "tree" of containers?
+They will almost certainly conflict as right now all containers are global.

-For instance, if container rules were global and a performance observer decides to make a container "private", it may be too late if another observer has already registered a container above which will receive entries from the inner container.
+As container rules are global if a performance observer decides to make a container "private", it may be too late if another observer has already registered a container above which will receive entries from the inner container.

 ```html
 <div id="outer">